fdebrus/Nikobus-HA/README.md

 **Install**

+Integration with with a direct attached serial eg /dev/ttyUSB0 (currently available in the dev channel) or
-You will need a RS232 to IP bridge for this integration to work (like HF2211 or others), as work complete with this proof of concept, I'm planning to extend to serial connectivity.
+An RS232 to IP bridge (like HF2211 or others).

 ![image](https://github.com/fdebrus/Nikobus-HA/assets/33791533/2451b88a-beff-46ce-85bf-f5486a69b37c)